-The tandem network described at the beginning of the section is a variant of an M/M/1/ queueing network where the service times of each packet are identical in each queue.
-There exists a small (and possibly not widely known) literature that has studied tandem networks with identical service times with no cross traffic.
-While obviously a niche group of models, they have proven useful for studying scenarios where the independence assumption on the service does not hold.
+The tandem network described at the beginning of the section is a variant of an M/M/1/ queueing network where the service time of a job is identical at each node.
+There exists a small (and possibly not widely known) literature that has studied tandem networks with identical service times and no cross traffic.
+This group of models has proven useful for studying scenarios where the independence assumption on the service does not hold.
 We will give a brief overview of the published work in this area.

 Boxma [19] analyzed a tandem network with two queues with Poisson arrivals and general service times distributions, and derived the steady-state distribution at the second node.
-Boxma showed that the (positive) correlations between the waiting times at the two nodes are higher than in a network where service times at nodes are independent.
-Calo [20] showed that in G/G/1 tandem networks with identical service times, the node delay of a packet is non-decreasing in the number of nodes.
-For a network with Poisson arrivals and a bimodal packet size distribution, he obtained the Laplace transform for steady-state delays.
+Boxma showed that the (positive) correlations between the waiting times at the two nodes are larger than in a network where service times at nodes are independent.
+Calo [20] showed that in G/G/1 tandem networks with identical service times, the node delay is non-decreasing in the number of nodes.
+For a network with Poisson arrivals and a bimodal service time distribution, he also obtained the Laplace transform for steady-state delays.

 Vinogradov has authored a series of articles on tandem networks with identical service times and no cross traffic.
 (Some of these papers are only available in Russian language journals.)
-In [21], he presents an expression for the steady-state distribution of the end-to-end delay in a tandem network with Poisson arrivals and general service time distributions.
-In subsequent work [22], [23], he showed for exponentially distributed service times, that the average per-node delay grows logarithmically at downstream nodes, and hence the average end-to-end delay behaves as $\Theta(H \log H)$.
-This result provided evidence that the scaling of a tandem networks with identical service times differs from that of a network where service times are independently re-sampled at each nodes.
+In [21], he presents an expression for the steadystate distribution of the end-to-end delay in a tandem network with Poisson arrivals and general service time distributions.
+In subsequent work [22], [23], he showed for exponentially distributed service times, that the expected per-node delay grows logarithmically at downstream nodes, and hence the expected end-to-end delay behaves as $\Theta(H \log H)$.
+This result provided evidence that the scaling of a tandem networks with identical service times differs from that of a network where service times are independently re-sampled at each node.
 Vinogradov also found the asymptotic scaling behavior of the per-node delay when the load factor approaches one.
 These results have been extended to general arrivals and to the transient regime [24], [25], [26].

-The exact expressions obtained by Vinogradov for the distribution of the end-to-end delay are not explicit and do not lend themselves well to numerical evaluation: Even in the case of the compound Poisson arrival process described at the beginning of the section, finding the value of the distribution function $P(W_H > w)$ requires, for each w, to solve a transcendental equation and then compute an integral of the solution.
+The exact expressions obtained by Vinogradov for the distribution of end-to-end delays are not explicit and do not lend themselves well to numerical evaluation.
+Even in the case of the compound Poisson arrival process described at the beginning of the section, finding the value of the distribution function $Pr(W_H \leq w)$ requires to solve a transcendental equation and then compute an integral of the solution.
 In this light, our Theorem 1 adds to the above literature by giving explicit lower bounds that can be numerically evaluated for all values of H.